LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/item-properties/basic.md

 {% hint style="warning" %}
 <mark style="color:red;">Don't forget the namespace!</mark>\
-Don't forget to define a namespace for every of your config!
+Don't forget to define a namespace for all of your configs!
 {% endhint %}

 ## Enabled